gbif/hp-sprep/how_to.md

 ---

 ## How do I use GBIF to find data?
-<br>The site [www.gbif.org](https://www.gbif.org) contains over one billion records of species, specimens, observations, and
+<br>The site [www.pbif.sprep.org](https://www.pbif.sprep.org) contains over one 1.5 million records of species, specimens, observations, and samples for the Pacific.
-samples.
 Each record will have information about how to download and cite the data.
 Try exploring the site!
-Start by searching from the homepage or clicking on “Get Data” in the top panel.
+Start by searching from the homepage or clicking on “Data” in the top panel.
 You can look for occurrence data, search by species, look for whole datasets, and more.

 ![Image of How-to-1](/assets/images/How-to/1.png)